oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 Click **Save**.

-For the API server to accept requests from the dashboard, you must enable the dashboard URL as an allowed origin for requests.
+For the API server to accept requests from the dashboard, you must tweak the CORS configuration, enabling the dashboard URL as an allowed origin for requests.

 In the API project, add a `SecurityConfig` class at the root package: